 You can get your dog treats here or here, but if you are looking something special for your dog for those training sessions, you should definitely check out the Rocco & Roxie Gourmet Jerky Dog Treats.

-How teach your dog to stay
+How to teach your dog to stay

 For a young dog or a puppy staying might be hard because they have a lot of energy and they want to move and play with you all the time.
 To make it simple again, don’t forget the treats.
 Usually starting this practice the best way to go is simply commanding your dog to sit first and then telling them simply to:

 While telling them to stay ad a hand signal you would normally do when you tell person to stop meaning flat hand, fingers upwards.
 This way we can teach the dog the command stay and the hand signal at the same time.
-The most important part here is to remember to gradually longer the distance you have between you and the dog every time you tell him or her to stay.
+The most important part here is to remember to gradually lengthen the distance you have between you and the dog every time you tell him or her to stay.
 If you start too far or if the dog starts moving towards you when he or she should stay, lower your distance and start all over.
 Remember that things like these take time even though they seem extremely simple commands to learn.

 What to remember when teaching your dog